 You may apply it to oily areas only or to your whole face for a flawless finish; it's up to you.
 One thing I'm careful about when picking a good primer is making sure it won't break me out.
 In my experience, primers can be pretty clogging.

-2. Make sure your foundation matches your primer
+2. Make sure your foundation "matches" your primer.

 Silicone and water don't mix well, just like oil and water.
 A silicone-based primer under a water-based foundation is a sure way for your foundation to melt right off.
 This foundation is a great silicone-based pairing for the primer I just mentioned, and you can read my review on it here.

-3. Pick a good, high quality powder
+3. Pick a good, high quality powder.

 Another crucial step to making foundation last longer is powdering.
 The powder itself as well as the application method are important.
 Not all setting powders are meant for oily skin!
 Pick the best possible powder that's both translucent and matte.
 The more finely-milled, the better.

-4. Try applying powder under foundation
+4. Try applying powder under foundation.